-Thanks to women like Congresswoman Ayanna Pressley, Serena Williams, Beyoncé, and Bozoma Saint John, black women like myself are unapologetically wearing braided (and twisted) styles in spaces where they are still labeled "unprofessional" or "ghetto."
-This wave of black women embracing our hair texture and historical styles is allowing us to express ourselves in new ways.
-Even if the white gaze, thanks to social media, is causing our culture to be appropriated daily.
+Thanks to women like Congresswoman Ayanna Pressley, Serena Williams, Beyoncé, and Bozoma Saint John, Black women like myself are now unapologetically wearing braided (and twisted) styles in spaces where they have often been labeled "unprofessional" or "ghetto."
+This wave of Black women embracing our hair texture and historical styles is allowing us to express ourselves in new ways, even if the white gaze, thanks to social media, is causing our culture to be appropriated daily.

 Whether we're spending upwards of ten hours in our stylists' chair getting box braids as a protective style or cornrowing our hair in our home bathrooms, there are many styles we can try when we want to change it up.
-Here are twenty braided hairstyles to think about the next time you're ready to try a new do.
+Here are 20 braided hairstyles to think about the next time you're ready to try a new 'do.

-When we talk about braided styles for black women, we usually think of options that require an extended trip to your favorite braider.
+When we talk about braided styles for Black women, we usually think of options that require an extended trip to your favorite braider.
 This style on Ebonee Davis shows that you can switch up your puffs with a smaller set of braids at the roots, leaving much of your curls to do their thing.

 Braided Jumbo Ponytail

 Kelly Rowland’s braided jumbo ponytails are on my list of styles to try.
 These braids work on all hair types.
 Just grab a little gel and a bundle of Kanekalon hair.

 Danai Gurira is the queen of versatility.
 Her braided lob is a low-maintenance style that requires little time in your stylist's chair.

 An updo like Tia Mowry's won't weigh you down like traditional box braids and will pair well with professional work attire or high-neck tops.

 Yara Shahidi shows us that even traditional hairstyles like Fulani braids have plenty of room for creativity.
 From the beads to the finishing afro puff, everything about this style feels fresh and absolutely stunning.